 The headphones come along with a set of foam earplugs that you put into your ears.
 If you bother jamming your ears with them, surprisingly enough, it improves the sound quality.
 It becomes louder and boosts the bass.

-A female voice, called Audrey, guides you easily over the set-up.
+A female voice, called Audrey, guides you quickly over the set-up.

-The controls are fairly simple.
+The controls are relatively simple.
 On the right-hand side are volume buttons.
-To increase or decrease volume, every press sends a tone to the speakers to notify you that action is taken.
+Every press sends a tone to the speakers to notify you that action is taken to increase or decrease volume.
 When you reach maximum volume, a higher-pitch tone is sent.

 There’s a small fingertip-sized housing on each side, keeping the Trekz Air firm on the back of the head.
 They also include batteries and controls.